-Indirect race discrimination is also against the law.
-This occurs when there is a rule or requirement that is the same for everyone but unfairly affects people of a particular race more than people of other races - unless it can be shown that the rule or requirement is 'reasonable in all the circumstances'.
+Indirect discrimination is also against the law.
+This is when there is a rule or requirement that is the same for everyone but unfairly affects people of a particular race.

-Race discrimination is generally against the law in the following areas:
+Race discrimination is against the law in certain public places, including:

-Racial vilification is also against the anti-discrimination law.
-Vilification is defined as any public act that could encourage hatred, serious contempt, or severe ridicule towards people of a particular race.
+Racial vilification is against the law and is a public act that could incite hatred, serious contempt or ridicule towards people of a particular race.
 You can contact us to make a complaint if you experience racial vilification.